-I, the undersigned, Medical Doctor, Certify that the current medical condition of Mr 'S, month(s) pregnant, with regular monitoring and not presenting any signs of pregnancy complications aged allows her to travel by air without risk from to on a flight of aboutmilitary transport aircraft partially pressurised. hours, minutes of flight on a - Possible affliction suffered is not contagious, - Possible care to be given during the flight.
-EXAMPLE TEMPLATE ONLY!
-CURRENT VERSION ON EATC SERVER Done at Last name, first name: Signature: , on
+A. CERTIFICATE PREGNANT WOMAN, EGOM 5.0 women Air Mob Together we go I, the undersigned, Medical Doctor, certify that the current medical condition of Mr 3 pregnant for month(s) with regular monitoring and not presenting any v signs of pregnancy complications aged allows her to travel by air without risk from to consisting of about transport aircraft partially pressurised. hours, minutes of flight on a military - possible affliction suffered is not contagious, - possible care to be given during the flight.
+Executed at , on Last name, first name : Signature: